top of page

 Contact your dedicated Gomax consultant at least four months before your work permit expires.
 Early review allows sufficient time to reassess eligibility, adjust strategy if needed, and prepare any additional documentation without risking delays or rejection.

-Update 2: Pre Audit Approval Required Before Permit Expiry
+Update 2: Pre-Audit Approval Required Before Permit Expiry

 Shanghai has also tightened the renewal timeline requirements.
 Under the new rules, it is no longer sufficient to merely submit a renewal application before the permit expiration date.
-The first stage pre audit must now be both submitted and approved before the permit expires.
+The first stage pre-audit must now be both submitted and approved before the permit expires.

 Previously, applicants only needed to submit their renewal application prior to expiry.
-Under the new requirement, failure to pass the pre audit in time may result in the loss of legal work status.
+Under the new requirement, failure to pass the pre-audit in time may result in the loss of legal work status.

-Submit and pass pre-audit before expiry date
+| Application window | Submit and pass pre-audit before expiry date | Submit before expiry date

 Impact